Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

 \subsection{Threats to Validity}

 This section addresses potential threats to the completeness of the literature search and selection process.
-This threat is influenced by the choice of the search string, the limitations of the bibliographic database, and the robustness of the literature selection process.
+This threat is influenced by the search string choice, the bibliographic database limitations, and the robustness of the literature selection process.

 To mitigate the risk of excluding relevant studies during the selection process, three authors independently screened all search results, following the most inclusive approach.
 Conflicts were resolved through consensus discussions.
 While the inter-rater agreement was not formally measured, our approach prioritised achieving absolute consensus to maximise the inclusion of relevant studies.